Updated on August 3, 2022 by Sarina

 It is ergonomically designed.

 If you need to use it a lot, buy ones with an ergonomic grip – yes, they are available and in a suitably big size.
-The small ones can get tiresome after a lot of ripping.
+The small ones can get tiresome after a lot of cutting.

 It is relatively long.